Laws against Jews in the Netherlands.

 Donation

-I am passionate about my site and I know you all like reading my blogs.
+Your readership is what makes my site a success, and I am truly passionate about providing you with valuable content.
 I have been doing this at no cost and will continue to do so.
-All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
+Your voluntary donation of $2 or more, if you are able, would be a significant contribution to the continuation of my work.
+However, I fully understand if you’re not in a position to do so.
+Your support, in any form, is greatly appreciated.
 Thank you.
-To donate click on the credit/debit card icon of the card you will use.
-If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
+To donate, click on the credit/debit card icon of the card you will use.
+If you want to donate more than $2, just add a higher number in the box left from the PayPal link.
+Your generosity is greatly appreciated.
 Many thanks.

 $2.00

-1. historiebuff says:
+1. historiebuff Avatar

 Betrayal by neighbors?
 Reward money?
 To curry favor with the occupier New Order?
 I wonder if after the war, any expressed public remorse?
 I wonder that about Nazi Concentration Camp guards and the such, and worse.